tzutalin/ImageNet_Utils/README.md

 # ImageNet-Utils
-Utils to help download images by wnid, crop bounding box, etc.
+Utils to help download images, crop bounding box, GUI tool to annotate image in XML file etc.

 ### Requirements
 If you would like to download the original images, you should signup [ImageNet](http://www.image-net.org/)